25 Bestselling Books of the Decade

 Bestselling books of the last decade

 Bestselling books are notoriously difficult to quantify.
 First, it’s hard to gauge overall digital sales in tandem with various print formats.
 Second, according to Publishers Weekly, figures are complicated by various lists that cover multiple categories across several formats.
 Bestsellers cover fiction, nonfiction, and genre as well as formats like trade paperback or hardcover editions.
 The titles on our list of 25 bestsellers from the last decade appear on lists compiled by Publishers Weekly, but they’re also stand-out books that probably have titles you remember or that remain familiar.
 Many of the books on our list were made into movies or captured the cultural zeitgeist.
-Want to know more?
-Here’s the lowdown on what it takes to become a bestseller.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.

 The Shack spent 51 weeks on the trade bestseller list in 2009.
 William P. Young’s mystical allegory boasts over 20 million copies sold on its latest cover.
 In the popular novel, God invites a man to spend a weekend in a shack.
 The man suffers from unimaginable loss, but finds redemption.
 See if you can guess these famous books from just a single line!